Sciss/SwingOSC/README.md

 You can also install sbt as explained on the sbt website, that is download the bootstrap jar version 0.11.2 and create a shell script `sbt` in your preferred `PATH`, e.g. as `~/bin/sbt`.
 You will need to perform this step on Windows.

 To compile and assemble SwingOSC, run `./sbt assembly`.
 The final fully self-contained jar file will be `SwingOSC.jar` in the base directory.
 Make sure you adjust your `SwingOSC.program` settings in SuperCollider accordingly.

+To package distribution zip files in the `dist` directory, run `./sbt package-dist`.

 ### creating an IntelliJ IDEA project